triton-inference-server/server/docs/model_configuration.md

 [Recommended Configuration
 Process](#recommended-configuration-process).
 An exception is TensorRT models that specify multiple optimization profiles for different batch sizes.
-In this case, bacause some optimization profiles may give significant performance improvement compared to others, it may make sense to use *preferred_batch_size* for the batch sizes supported by those higher-performance optimization profiles.
+In this case, because some optimization profiles may give significant performance improvement compared to others, it may make sense to use *preferred_batch_size* for the batch sizes supported by those higher-performance optimization profiles.